bigbluebutton/bigbluebutton.github.io/_posts/2015-04-05-html5-overview.md

 A significant amount of the code of the client is related to the whiteboard.
 We use a library called [Raphaël](http://raphaeljs.com/) to work with vector graphics.

+### LESS and Media Queries

+We use [LESS](http://lesscss.org/) precompiler to keep the stylesheets short and readable.
+LESS is a stylesheet language that is compiled into CSS.
+It allows us to use variables and mixins.
+Selectors can be nested, thus making it easier to read the code.

+The responsive UI of HTML5 client is constructed using media queries.
+Each LESS expression is tied to some specific range of devices and window sizes.
+HTML5 client provides four different views depending on your device (desktop/mobile) and browser orientation (landscape/portrait).

 ## API